A Dreamer's Tales: Poltarnees, Beholder of Ocean

 In this story there is a mountain of which, if any man climbs, they never return; many have promised to come back after looking over the peak, but none have returned.
 There is one woman whose beauty is such that (in theory) a man would come back if promised her hand in marriage.
 So a man is sent to look over the mountain.

 Blagdaross

-A tale of several objects in a nursery coming alive.
+"On a waste place strewn with bricks in the outskirts of a town", several objects (an old cork, an unstruck match, a broken kettle, a piece of cord/rope, and an old rocking-horse) tell their life stories.

 The Madness of Andelsprutz

 A tale in which a man visits a city and engages in conversation with two men as to whether or not the city of Andelsprutz is dead or was never alive then one of the men tells a tale of the city and how all cities have souls; he knows because he saw Andelsprutz's soul and engaged in a conversation with her.

 Where the Tides Ebb and Flow

 A story from the perspective of a dead body and what it experiences.